Vortex ViBE Review

 Since the review units have gone out I’ve had a few people mention the sticking of the left Shift key when pressed.
 I was also affected by this.
 My solution was to remove a small amount of the lube with a cotton bud.

 Just like the Race 3 the keycaps on the ViBE are very tight.
 This may cause problems when removing them in order to replace or clean the keyboard.
 Just be gentle when doing when removing keycaps.
 It’s better to wiggle the keycap off slowly than destroy a switch entirely.

 I messaged Vortex to enable a toggle to turn the number row into an F-row.
-This would enable the best of both worlds, having the numpad to efficiently output numbers and a F-row for those that need it.
+This would enable the best of both worlds, having the Numpad to efficiently output numbers and an F-row for those that need it.
 I was told they will look into implementing this idea with a firmware update.

 Plenty to love

 After changing the switches from tactile to clicky, the ViBE has really stood out.
 Having SA profile sitting atop clicky switches really brought out the sound and character of the keycaps.

 This has made the ViBE an absolute delight to use for the past week.
 I’ve been excited to type on it, and whenever I’ve needed to crunch numbers I’ve been able to do so at a much faster rate.